fabian-sp/GGLasso/docs/source/problem-object.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Choosing the regularization parameters :math:`\lambda_1` and :math:`\lambda_2` (and :math:`\mu_1` in the latent variable case) has crucial impact how well the Graphical Lasso solution recovers true edges/ non-zero entries of the precision matrix.

-``GGLasso`` contains model selection functionalities for each of the problem described in :ref:`Mathematical description`.
+``GGLasso`` contains model selection functionalities for each of the problem described in :ref:`Mathematical Description`.
 Model selection is done via grid searches on the regularization parameters where the quality of a solution is assessed either with the AIC (Akaike Information Criterion) or the eBIC (Extended Bayesian Information Criterion).

 Typically, the eBIC chooses sparser solutions and thus leads to less false discoveries.
 For a single precision matrix estimate :math:`\hat{\Theta}` of dimension :math:`p` with :math:`N` samples it is given by